restqa/documentation/README.md

 The **code** will be the id based on which the API endpoint is to be consumed.
 For appropriate automation testing, it is ideal to increase the number of test cases with variance of data to have appropriate test result.

-#### Test Suite
+#### 3) Test Suite

-Test suite is where all the magic happens.
+Test suite is where the scenario descriptions are built.
 Test Suite follows common standard to write Behavior Development Design based on Cucumber / Gerkin [https://cucumber.io].
 The primary focus is to create automation test scenarios instead of coding.

 >  **{{ hotels.2.code }}** (Hotels CSV / Row # 2 / code Column)